Where is the Highway Department located, and how do I get there?

 My driveway apron has sunk and needs repair.
 Will the Township repair it?

-No, driveways are the responsibility of the homeowner.
+No, Driveways and Parkways are the responsibility of the homeowner.
 Only the sidewalk will be repaired.
 Contact the Road District to inform them of the issue or concern.

 The ditch or parkway in front of my home is always wet, and it hasn’t rained for a while.
 What could be causing this?